Opposition will restore sanctity of vote, says Fazl as PDM leaders head to Gujranwala showdown

 Time for PM Imran to go, says Bilawal

 Meanwhile, PPP Chairman Bilawal-Bhutto Zardari said that the current government's anxiety was before the nation.
-"Our workers are being harassed, FIRs are being lodged and leaders' houses are being besieged," he said while speaking to the media in Lala Musa.
+"Our workers are being harassed, FIRs are being lodged and leaders' houses are being besieged," he said while speaking to the media in Lala Musa, from where he was meant to lead a convoy to the venue in Gujranwala.

 Bilawal said that despite the government's best efforts it could not address pressing issues such as hunger and unemployment.
 "The whole country will see the rally in Gujranwala.
 The time for the selected prime minister to go is now here."